geek-yang/META/README.md

 * SODA3           [Univ.
 Maryland] <br>

 ## Dependency
-META is tested on python 3 and has the following dependencies:
+META is tested on python 2.6, 2.7 and 3.6 and has the following dependencies:
 * numpy
 * matplotlib
 * netcdf
 * scipy
 * cartopy
 * iris
+* pygrib

+It also requires NCL for the barotropic mass correction as the computation may take place within Spherical Harmonics.